 top of page

-Bird Feeders
+Backyard Bird Feeders

 Everything is "Smart" these days.
 From your watch to your garage door opener.
-Find out what we think about the "Smart bird feeder" trend and where it wins bigtime over the classic (non-smart) bird feeders.
+Find out what we think about the "Smart bird feeder" trend and where it wins big time over the classic (non-smart) bird feeders.
 Additionally, we'll discuss some points of concern.

-DIY Feeders
+Platform Feeders

 An adult male Pine Warbler visits a Suet Feeder by Wild Birds Unlimited